jmczab/git-tris/winePrefixes.md

 # WINE prefixes and use

 ## *What is a WINE prefix?*
 In short?
-A directory with Windows files in it.
+A directory with supporting files in it, so it looks like a Windows OS.
 - **dosdevices** - symlinks mimicing drives available to the prefix
 - **drive_c** - Obviously containing the C: drive contents
 - **various reg files** - mimicing the registry and storing Windows settings